[Free guide] Your recipe for creating a great dining experience in your restaurant

 We’ve just published a guide that aims to provide you with the recipe for great dining experience in your restaurant.
 In the guide, we take a look at four critical elements to a great experience: ambiance, decor, staff and quality ingredients.
 Here’s a brief look at what’s inside.

 A comprehensive breakdown of the elements involved in a great dining experience

 In the guide, we break down each element, the reasons they’re important, some easy and effective ideas for implementation, and links to some further reading.
 Here’s a look at what we cover in each:

-The ambience you create in your restaurant doesn’t stop with the colour of paint you use, the art you hang on your walls or the music you play.
-The guide looks at how to create a unified ambience between front- and back-of-house, and provides some innovative ideas for creating ambience while improving the operational efficiency of your establishment.
+The ambiance you create in your restaurant doesn’t stop with the colour of paint you use, the art you hang on your walls or the music you play.
+The guide looks at how to create a unified ambiance between front- and back-of-house, and provides some innovative ideas for creating ambiance while improving the operational efficiency of your establishment.

 Lastly, you can’t hope to provide patrons with a world-class dining experience if you don’t have the ingredients to match.
 The last section of our guide looks at what to consider when selecting produce and sourcing equipment for your restaurant, including some advice on what to look out for, and how Comcater can help you source the best possible equipment for your needs.